1.1 Sets & Numbers

 Introduction

-Collections are also important in math, although you seldom find them in a museum.
+Collections are equally vital in mathematics, although you seldom find them in museum exhibits.

 Sets